Let’s talk about some prayer journal ideas! Here are some of the things we’ll discuss:

 One of the greatest ways for us to effect change within our circumstances and relationships is by talking to God about them.
 Strategic prayer is a powerful way for us to involve God’s kingdom work in and among our lives and the lives of others.

 Having a place to write down specific prayer points is crucial for praying strategically.
-Here are some ideas for how to make a prayer binder at home.
+Here are some ideas for how to make a prayer journal at home.

-Also, before assembling your prayer binder, you want to consider the different components you want to be included in your prayer strategy.
+Also, before assembling your prayer journal, you want to consider the different components you want to be included.

 Before you assemble your prayer binder, think through the specific areas that you want to be praying for on a long-term and short-term basis.
 Here are some ideas: